arinbjornk/BiobankRead/README.rst

 HES data
 =========
-HES data refers to hospitalisation records of the subjects in UKBiobank.
+HES (Hospital Episode Statistics) data refers to incidentce of hospitalisation anywhere in England for subjects in UKBiobank, as far back as 1997.
+It contains information about dates of admission/release/operation, diagnosis coded in ICD10 (or ICD9 if prior to 1995), and/or operations & procedure (OPCS) code.

+This data can be accessed through the portal_ in the following pathway: "Data Collection", "Downloads", "Data Portal", "Connect".
+This gives access to a database where the data is kept, and has to be queried using SQL.

 ################################
 Required input